Ether Lipids

 5. Functions of Ether Lipids

-Scottish thistleAs well as being structural components of cell membranes, plasmalogens may have many other functions.
-The available information is based partly on their distribution and properties in various types of cell and partly on their physical properties, but also on the effects of changes that occur in plasmalogen metabolism in certain mutant cells.
-Some of the biological effects of ether lipids are connected to their distribution in ion channels embedded in membranes, and they can regulate the function and activities of these either directly via their physical location and properties in membranes or indirectly as second messengers that control innumerable aspects of cell physiology.
+Scottish thistleApart from being structural components of cell membranes, plasmalogens are required for many other purposes.
+The available information is based partly on their distribution in various types of cell and partly on their physical properties, but also on the effects of changes that occur in plasmalogen metabolism in certain mutant cells.
+Their distribution in ion channels embedded in membranes may be a relevant factor, as they can regulate these either directly via their physical location in membranes or indirectly as second messengers that control innumerable aspects of cell physiology.
+A study with genetic mutants of the nematode C. elegans demonstrated that ether lipids were required for optimal fertility, lifespan, survival at cold temperatures and resistance to oxidative stress.

-Ether lipids and signalling: Plasmalogens serve as a store of polyunsaturated fatty acids that can be released by specific stimulant molecules, especially in membranes that are stimulated electrophysiologically, and they may act as intracellular signalling compounds.
+Signalling: Plasmalogens serve as a store of polyunsaturated fatty acids that can be released from membranes that are stimulated physiologically, and they may act as intracellular signalling compounds.
 Thus, at least two plasmalogen-selective enzymes of the phospholipase A2 type are involved in the degradation of plasmalogens, releasing arachidonic and docosahexaenoic acids from position sn-2 for eicosanoid or docosanoid production, respectively, as part of signalling mechanisms.
-Release of arachidonic acid in this manner is important for synthesis of the endocannabinoid anandamide in brain, but in general as a precursor for other lipid mediators, it is regarded as a pro-inflammatory response of plasmalogens.
+Release of arachidonic acid in this manner is necessary for synthesis of the endocannabinoid anandamide in brain, but in general as a precursor for other lipid mediators, it is regarded as a pro-inflammatory response of plasmalogens.
 In contrast, intact plasmalogens are considered to be anti-inflammatory, when present in membranes at optimum levels.
-The other product of the hydrolysis reaction is a lysoplasmalogen, which can be re-acylated or further degraded with formation of aldehyde and phosphoglycerol moieties.
-Lysoplasmalogens may have a signalling function as they are known to activate cAMP-dependent protein kinase, while they assist the maturation and stimulation of semi-invariant natural killer T (iNKT) cells in the thymus.
+They may have a more direct role in signalling by interaction with Toll-like receptor 4, certain G-protein-coupled receptors (GPCRs), and peroxisome proliferator-activated receptors (PPAR).
+It is not clear whether alkyl-ether lipids act in the same way as it appears that the two types are rarely differentiated in studies.

-Ether lipids and disease: Changes in the ether content of lipids has been noted in many disease states, although it is not always clear whether these are causal or side effects.
-It has long been known that greatly elevated levels of ether lipids are found in cancers, and there appears to be a strong correlation with the promotion of aggressive forms of the disease.
-The peroxisomal alkylglyceronephosphate synthase is up-regulated appreciably in cancer cells, leading to substantial changes in the content and composition of many lipids including signalling lipids such as lysophosphatidic acid and eicosanoids, which favour the development of cancers.
-Ethanolamine plasmalogens enriched in arachidonic acid in position sn-2 make up a high proportion of the lipids in cardiomyocytes, and they may act as a reservoir of the eicosanoid precursor to influence heart pathologies.
+Ether lipids and disease: In animal studies, dietary supplementation with plasmalogens is reported to be beneficial towards health in general with anti-inflammatory effects in response to ageing including the amelioration of cognitive decline and other pathological conditions, some of which have no other treatment.
+Changes in the ether content of lipids has been noted in many disease states, although it is not always clear whether these are causal, and plasmalogen replacement therapy with dietary supplements of ether lipids can restore plasmalogen levels.
+As ethanolamine plasmalogens enriched in arachidonic acid in position sn-2 make up a high proportion of the lipids in cardiomyocytes, they may act as a reservoir of the eicosanoid precursor to influence heart pathologies.
 Plasmalogens are involved in aspects of cholesterol metabolism, and it has been established that dysregulation of plasmalogen homeostasis inhibits cholesterol biosynthesis by reducing the stability of squalene monooxygenase, a key enzyme in cholesterol biosynthesis.
-High concentrations in male reproductive tissues suggest that plasmalogens have a role in spermatogenesis and fertilization, while deficiencies in plasmalogens can lead to cataract formation, 'glaucoma-like' optic nerve abnormalities and developmental defects in the eye.
+High concentrations in male reproductive tissues suggest that plasmalogens have a role in spermatogenesis and fertilization, while in the eye, deficiencies in plasmalogens can lead to cataract formation, 'glaucoma-like' optic nerve abnormalities and developmental defects.

-Scottish thistleIn Alzheimer’s disease, there is a significant loss of ethanolamine plasmalogens in the cerebral and cerebellar white matter and cerebral grey matter of brain tissue.
-This can be correlated with the progression of the illness, but it is not yet certain whether this is a cause or consequence.
+Scottish thistleIn Alzheimer’s disease, there is a significant loss of ethanolamine plasmalogens in the cerebral and cerebellar white matter and cerebral grey matter of brain tissue that can be correlated with the progression of the illness, although it is not yet certain whether this is a cause or consequence.
 One hypothesis is that the oxidative stress conditions in this disease induce oxidative damage to ether lipids with a loss of polyunsaturated fatty acids and of antioxidant and neuroprotective capacity.
 The resulting changes in composition of the neural cell membranes alter the processing of amyloid-beta and cause other metabolic defects that favour the progression of the disease.
 Similarly, a loss of plasmalogens has been reported in patients with Parkinson’s disease and multiple sclerosis and in some psychiatric disorders, which may be accompanied by cognitive disturbances and aberrant behaviour.

 In the human peroxisomal disorder Rhizomelic Chondrodysplasia Punctata, which is characterized clinically by defects in eye, bone and nervous tissue, there are defects in the biosynthesis of plasmalogens.
 There are comparable reports of plasmalogen deficiency in Zellweger’s syndrome and Niemann–Pick type C disease, where there are known to be peroxisomal dysfunctions.
 Neutral ether lipids but not the analogous phospholipids accumulate in the tissues of those who suffer from Wolman’s disease, another rare genetic disorder caused by a deficiency in lysosomal acid lipase, while elevated plasmalogen levels have been detected in visceral fat of obese patients.
 Impaired ether metabolism has been implicated in Sjögren-Larsson syndrome, a rare inherited metabolic disease characterized by ichthyosis and intellectual impairment, where a very substantial increase in alkylglycerols and the alcohol precursors has been observed in the lipids of the stratum corneum of the skin relative to normal controls.
 These were mainly non-polar alkyl-diacylglycerols and free non-esterified alkylglycerols, but with very little of the plasmalogen form.